greim/await.js/README.md

   <tbody>
     <tr>
       <td style="white-space: nowrap;font-family: monospace;font-size:90%;">var promise =<br>await(item1, item2, ... itemN)</td>
       <td><strong>Factory function</strong>.
-Returns a promise, with the idea that you want to await the fulfillment of this set of things before you consider the promise kept.
+Returns a promise, with the idea that you want to <em>await</em> the fulfillment of this set of things before you consider the promise kept.
 The <code>new</code> keyword is disallowed, since this is a factory, not a constructor.
-Accepts zero or more string args.</td>
+Accepts zero or more args which can be strings or other promises, which allows grouping.
+Order of arguments is unimportant.</td>
       <td>promise</td>
     </tr>
     <tr>